betaflight/betaflight/docs/Blackbox.md

 need to reduce the sampling rate in the Blackbox settings, see the later section on configuring the Blackbox feature for details.

+The Blackbox feature is currently available on the Naze32 and Naze32Pro targets.
+It may work on other targets, but you will need to enable those manually in `/src/main/target/xxx/target.h` by adding a `#define BLACKBOX` statement and recompile Cleanflight.

 ## Hardware
 The blackbox software is designed to be used with an [OpenLog serial data logger][] and a microSDHC card.
 You need a little prep to get the OpenLog ready for use, so here are the details: